blaw80/cratedigger/README.md

 then: npm start

-you will need to have a mongodb server running as well, and if you want to use the existing sample database located in /data you may also have to repair the files using: mongod --dbpath=data --repair
+you will need to have a mongodb server running as well

 todos:
 * routing to allow sharing of playlists via url